by Bob Burdekin

 This article originally appeared on EZine and is published here with permission.

-You can find more interesting articles in our section on Health & Education.
+There's lot of interesting articles for you to read in our section on Health & Education.